MLA Style Guide

-The in-text citation is a brief reference within your text that indicates the source you consulted.
-It should properly attribute any ideas, paraphrases, or direct quotations to your source and should direct readers to an entry a Works Cited section at the end of the paper where a complete reference is provided.
+An in-text citation is a brief reference within your text that indicates the source you consulted.
+It should properly attribute any ideas, paraphrases, or quotations and directs readers to an entry a Works Cited section at the end of the paper where a complete reference is provided.

 Include an in-text citation whenever you summarize the ideas of another author.
 An in-text citation consists of the author’s name and page number in parentheses.

 Example: Imperialism is “the practice, the theory, and the attitudes of a dominating metropolitan center ruling a distant territory” (Said 9).